MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 ```
 ![1-up Tor Onion Address Script for a Tor Hidden Service](https://raw.githubusercontent.com/MarcusHoltz/marcusholtz.github.io/refs/heads/main/assets/img/posts/1-up-tor-script-hidden-onion-service.gif)

 * * *

 ### Script Requirements

-This script will need sudo.
-It is required to set all of the directory permissions correctly.
+The [1-up-tor-onion-address.sh](https://github.com/MarcusHoltz/tor-hidden-service/blob/main/1-up-tor-onion-address.sh) script will need `sudo`.

+Sudo is required to set all of the directory permissions correctly.

-You will then need docker installed to run the `docker-compose.yml` file that starts up Tor.
+You will then need docker installed to generate a vanity address and run the `docker-compose.yml` file that starts up Tor.

-The script is only intended to prepare the environment we're using with docker.
+The [1-up-tor-onion-address.sh](https://github.com/MarcusHoltz/tor-hidden-service/blob/main/1-up-tor-onion-address.sh) script is only intended to prepare the environment we're using with Docker.